Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Send instant messages in Slack

-Microsoft has been upgrading the audio and video call features in Teams for years.
-Unsurprisingly, the app has now become a reliable Skype alternative.
-Even in the free version, I could:
+In this category, Slack lags behind Microsoft, which has been upgrading the audio and video call features in Teams for years.
+Unsurprisingly, the app has now become a reliable Skype alternative

 Invite people to join a Microsoft Teams meeting